HaimanotA/the--pioneers/README.md

 - The biography part for both of the pioneers is taken from wikipedia.
 - The quick facts for Mark Zuckerbery was taken from the site (https://www.entrepreneur.com/article/287422).
+- The code to include a clickable dropdown on the navigation bar was taken from the w3schools.com

 **Media**